 The grade of the course is given by homework(15%)+midterm(35%)+final(50%).
+The exam arrangement may be changed later due to the change of arrangement of the school.

 2.4 Academic Honesty and Plagiarism

 It is important for a student's effort and credit to be recognized through class assessment.
 Credits earned for a student work due to efforts done by others are clearly unfair.
 Deliberate dishonesty is considered academic misconducts, which include plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.